OscarSR27/Human_Robot_Hand_Grasping/README.md

 For any further questions or inquiries about the project, feel free to reach out to us:

-- Oscar Rivera: [Insert Contact Information]
+- Oscar Rivera: osotoriv@gmail.com
-- Premt Cara: [Insert Contact Information]
+- Premt Cara: carapremt@gmail.com